Tips & Guides

 ⚠️

 Avoid compressing twice.
-Running a PDF through multiple compression passes does not reduce it further — it degrades image quality each time without meaningfully reducing the size.
-Compress once with the right settings and you will get the best result.
+Running a PDF through multiple compression passes does not shrink it further — it degrades image quality each time.
+Compress once with the right settings for the best result.

 When Compression Is Not Enough